 However, if you provide your customers with loyalty rewards then the customers won’t take long to come in your favor.

-YO can provide them with discounts, exclusive deal, freebies, and redeemable points and ensure that you retain your existing customers.
+You can provide them with discounts, exclusive deals, freebies, and redeemable points and ensure that you retain your existing customers.

-You can also offer referral bonusses to all your customers who share your apps with their friends and family.
-By this you can attract new customers.
+You can also offer referral bonuses to all your customers who share your apps with their friends and family.
+By this, you can attract new customers.

 When it comes to the restaurant mobility solution, there’s a cut-throat competition.
 With such competition in hand, it becomes necessary to adopt a price model which varies continuously with the time.